Deep learning in business analytics and operations research: Models, applications and managerial implications: Mathematical background: From neural networks to deep learning

 Accordingly, one updates the parameter $w$ such that the loss $\mathcal{L}$ decreases via

 where $\eta$ denotes the step size or learning rate of the gradient descent optimization.
 One proceeds similarly to update the bias $b$.

 Single-layer neural networks have many limitations.
 Most famously, for monotonic activation functions, they cannot learn the XOR function given by $f_\text{1NN}([0,0],w) = 0$, $f_\text{1NN}([0,1],w) = 1$, $f_\text{1NN}([1,0],w) = 1$ and $f_\text{1NN}([1,1],w) = 0$.
 As a remedy, multi-layer neural networks consist of many layers that first transform their input into higher-dimensional representations and then into the output.
 In theory, the universal approximator theorem guarantees that neural networks with three layers are sufficient to represent arbitrary functions $f: \mathbb{X} \rightarrow{Y}$ \citep{Cybenko.1989}.
-However, the layer must then be infinitely large and the optimization will likely fail to generalize correctly.
 Nevertheless, practical experience suggests that deeper models can better reduce the generalization error \citep{Goodfellow.2017}.